 The opening of the second housing period was heralded in 1912 by the subdividing of the Brighton Beach Survey which had formerly been a colony of better summer cottages.
 As Hamilton Bay became polluted, a less select clientele patronized Brighton Beach, cottages were carelessly winterized and an undesirable residential area resulted.
-This inferior housing was largely cleared away by the post-World War II period and the survey now contains well-kept better housing.
+This inferior housing was largely cleared away by the post-World War II period and the

+1. The remaining third of the Carroll Survey was commercialized with the exception of the iris gardens of the Royal Botanical Gardens and one block of residential property. survey now contains well-kept better housing.
 Whether the origins of the Brighton Beach residential survey lay in the proposal of a Hamilton-Aldershot radial is unknown.
 The individual interurban electric railways were amalgamated in 1907 and a program of expansion undertaken, though not necessarily made public at that time.
 Certainly, the prospect of the radial inspired much land speculation and housing surveys at a later period.
 The most important representative of this period is the Inglehaven Survey of 1915 which utilizes not only the picturesque bayfront but also boasted access to the proposed radial which was to run immediately along the waterfront above the shoredliffs.
 A third survey that of Buena Vista, was possibly inspired at this time.
 Located on the bayfront in lot, it offered the same advantages as did the Inglehaven Survey.